Gabou26/Revolution/README.md

 # JeuLoisirs07

-A prototype (or a game, we'll see) about a character leading an army and crusing armies.
+A prototype (or a game, we'll see) about a character leading an army and crushing people THAT MIGHT BE BAD!

 ## Description